Osiris-Team/Desku/README.md

 - Full Java [FlexBox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 bindings, thus making simple/complex layout creation faster and easier than ever.
 - You decide!
 Code your UI in Java or directly in HTML/CSS, or both!
-- Focus on method-chaining and low-code.
+- Focus on method-chaining and low-code (checkout the Statics class).
 - Update the UI asynchronously hassle-free.

 ### Extensions